 Global consumption is not random.
 We can, with relative ease, predict demand for food, clothing, technology, and other common items.
 Veblen goods are tied less to the economy and more to social behavior.
 And, with this data, we know how much people want to buy.
 When it is analyzed, corporate purchases are often found to be less than projected sales; this is partly due to long sales windows and careful decision-making.
 Strategic plans can shed light on these plans in advance.
 Nevertheless, freight and logistics companies have even more data than just global trade at their disposal.
 Their entire history can be used to train models that predict demand.
 Moreover, idiosyncratic events in the past can serve as guides for dealing with similar future events.

 Certain containers are intended for particular items.
 These may be liquid, hazardous, or simply general purpose.
-The containers intended for specific usage like liquid chemicals have longer turnaround times.
+The containers intended for a specific usage like liquid chemicals have longer turnaround times.
 In some cases, they may have to be shipped empty in order to be used because of a lack of demand in particular parts of the world.
 By optimizing routes, these containers’ downtime can be minimized.
 As a result, when these containers are washed and prepared, there will be an intended client ready to use them next.
 Siemens recently invested in data science and has already seen returns.
-You can see a demonstration of how you would apply a data-based solution with Keras to help with shipping.
+You can see a demonstration of how you would apply a data-based solution using Keras to assist shipping logistics.

 Courier companies have been working on optimizing every aspect of their process to provide their services at the lowest cost possible.
 Companies like FedEx, DHL, or UPS are constantly looking for ways to improve.
 Smaller companies must be aware of such methods and react accordingly.
 In order to remain competitive, they must work on their own methods of optimization.
 A local produce supplier could save minutes a day by properly arranging his stock to minimize the time it takes to unload.
 Saving just 15 minutes a day adds up to about two weeks of work time throughout the course of a year.
 For one year, this can translate into 5-10% more business.
 If properly managed, additional customers would allow for faster growth, resulting in a snowball effect that could dramatically change the trajectory of a company.